All Episodes

 We're talking analyst types, IT types, program manager types.

-These were these they they were asking they were uh soliciting more employees hiring more people.
+They were soliciting more employees, hiring more people.

-Yeah, when I see announcement, that's the first step in the hiring process.
+Yeah, when I say announcement, that's the first step in the hiring process.

 And these people have now been hired.